cognitiaclaeves/source.cognitiaclaeves.github.io/_drafts/2016-03-03-Blogging-with-Vagrant-Docker-Jekyll-Github-Part2.md

 - I don't have to maintain the server
 - There is source control ( backup ) built right into the process

-The one thing to watch out for is the moment you backup up your changes, they go live.
+( The one thing to really watch out for is the moment you backup up your changes, they go live. )

 #### How is it done?